 IBI SAN FRANCISCO FINANCIAL MODELING COURSE SCHEDULE

-Please note: Each class is comprised of multiple sessions and is limited to 20 students or less
+Please note: Each class is comprised of multiple sessions and is limited to 20 students

 CLASS ATTENDANCE POLICY (MAKE-UP SESSIONS AND RE-TAKES): In keeping with our

 primary goal of delivering the most effective financial modeling training to our students, our attendance